Hotrian/OpenVRDesktopDisplayPortal/readme.md

 - Offset Overlays positionally and rotationally.
 - Basic Gaze Detection and Animation support (Fade In/Out and/or Scale Up/Down on Gaze).
 - Basic Save/Load Support!
 Only saves some settings right now.
+- Multiple windows!
+Run the exe multiple times and configure them as desired!

 ## Demos
 Netflix in Tiltbrush: